DHTMLX/docs-diagram/docs/api/data_collection/add_method.md

 ### Description

-@short: adds a new item to the diagram
+@short: Adds a new item to the diagram

 ### Usage